odarbelaeze/vegas-lattice/README.md

 # Instalation

-The **vegas-lattice** program requires python3 to work properly, you can install the package from the python package index using the following
+The **vegas-lattice** program has been tested in python 2.7, 3.4 and 3.5 to work properly, you can install the package from the python package index using the following command:
-command:

 ```bash
 pip install vegas-lattice   # this might require sudo